Municue

 2 hearings·Last: Jan 15, 2026·Zoning·Corridor·Notable

-This matter seeks approval to amend Specific Use Permit 2480 to allow the sale of alcoholic beverages at the northeast corner of Kleberg Road and Carleta Street.
-The property is zoned Community Retail District and subject to the D-1 Liquor Control Overlay, which regulates where and how alcohol can be sold in the area.
+An application proposed an amendment to Specific Use Permit 2480 to allow the sale of alcoholic beverages on property at the northeast corner of Kleberg Road and Carleta Street, a Community Retail District zone.
+The property required approval from the City Plan Commission because the proposed use fell under the D-1 Liquor Control Overlay, which governs how alcohol can be sold in that area.
+The Commission held votes on the application but the matter became inactive without reaching a final decision.

 Jan 15: Carried: 12 to 1